An Hallucinated Alchemist

-An Hallucinated Alchemist (L'hallucination de l'alchimiste), also known as The Alchemist's Hallucination, is an 1897 French silent trick film directed by Georges Méliés.
+An Hallucinated Alchemist (L'hallucination de l'alchimiste), also known as The Alchemist's Hallucination, is an 1897 French silent trick film directed by Georges Méliès.
 This film is lost.
 The videos online are not this film, but actually of The Mysterious Retort (1906).

 Plot

 The film features a star with five female heads and a giant face that has people coming out of its mouth.